 Your kiddos will hear the following message:

 “Ho!
 Ho!
 Ho!
 Merry Christmas!
 This is Santa Claus and you have reached my personal hotline.
-We have been very busy making all the toys to deliver on Christmas morning, and I want you to know that your family loves you very much and so do I. So, be good and don’t forget to always listen to your parents.
-When you hear the tone please leave me your Christmas gift wish list and holiday cheer.
+We have been very busy making all of those toys to deliver on Christmas morning, and I want you to know that your family loves you very much and so do I. So, be good and don’t forget to always listen to your parents.
+When you hear the tone please leave me your Christmas gift wishes and holiday cheer.
 And, remember kids, I know who’s been naughty and who’s been nice.
 Merry Christmas and I’ll see you soon.”

 Then at the beep your little elflings can leave their own message to Santa.
 (Be sure and listen in so you can take notes!)